DouglasChenH/demo/README.md

 3. run "npm run start" to run the app in the development mode, and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Build
+1. change line 11 Product Name in the package.json to rename the application
+2. run "npm electron-build" under the project folder
+3. check the dist folder under the project folder

+Note: the building process might take serveral minutes

 ## Form Types
 	"general": the most simple one.
 A simple form